helium/HIP/0000-console-sunset.md

 The Helium Foundation incurs significant costs by providing the free Helium Console, and by phasing it out, they can alleviate this burden and continue the transition to a strong decentralized LoRaWAN.

 While the HF is currently an easy vector for onboarding and testing for new participants, it has significant drawbacks.
-Having a 10 device limit and no business support, means every tester who becomes a long term user must make a transition to another Console before building an actual business on it.
+Having a 10 device limit and no business support means every tester who becomes a long term user must make a transition to another Console before building an actual business on it.
+Additionally, "tests" of devices on the HF Console may not accurately reflect the performance and setup of those devices on other LNS.

 LNS providers can and should compete to provide an equivalent or better service including the ability to grow beyond 10 devices, which Helium Console does not have.
 [Current LNS providers already exist](https://console.meteoscientific.com/front/) that offer this service